sheinbergon/jna-aac-encoder/README.md

 #### Notice!!!
 The **_libfdk-aac_** shared library so/dll/dylib file is required to be accessible for dynamic loading upon execution.
-If using the above depdencey, you need to make sure the shared library is installed as part of the runtime OS enviroment and accessible to JNA.
+If using the above depdencey, you need to make sure the library is installed as part of the runtime OS enviroment and made accessible to JNA.
 See [this](https://github.com/java-native-access/jna/blob/master/www/FrequentlyAskedQuestions.md#calling-nativeloadlibrary-causes-an-unsatisfiedlinkerror) link for additional information

 To make things easier, cross-compiled artifacts (containing the shared library) for both Windows(64bit) and Linux(64bit) are provided through the use of *_classifiers_*: